 - Level of price sensitivity with your customer

 All of these segments will help you identify the type of customer you're attracting and how to price your product accordingly.

 Understand your costs

-When pricing your freelance app developer, it's critical that you first identify all of your costs and consequently mark up your freelance app developer so you can factor in a profit.
+When pricing your app development services, it's critical that you first identify all of your costs and consequently mark up your app development services so you can factor in a profit.

-The actual cost of your freelance app developer may include things like:
+The actual cost of your app development services may include things like:

 - The actual cost to make the product (ie. raw materials, supplies, manufacturer).